overhide/remotestorage-tutorial/README.md

-Reading the handler code above, we use the `event` to retrieve a `result` via `lucchetto.getSku(..)` and `alert(result)` it out to the user.
-The `alert(result)` is our app's value-add; you'll clearly do better things with he data.
+Reading the handler code above; we use the `event` to retrieve a `result` via `lucchetto.getSku(..)` and `alert(result)` it out to the user.
+The `alert(result)` is our app's value-add; you'll clearly do better things with the data.
 The `lucchetto.getSku(..)` call takes the event's `detail` object and knows how to interpret it to retrieve the right content from the *Lucchetto* extended RS server provided as the first parameter, `'https://test.rs.overhide.io'` in our case.